elastic/kibana/RISK_MATRIX.md

 - Will your feature still work if Kibana is run behind a reverse proxy?
 - Does your feature affect other plugins?
 - If you write to the file system, what happens if Kibana node goes down?
-What happens if Kibana is run in cluster mode?
+What happens if there are multiple Kibana nodes?
 - Are migrations handled gracefully?
 Does the feature affect old indices or saved objects?
 - Are you using any technologies, protocols, techniques, conventions, libraries,